medioseureka/vimdot/README.md

-# Vim's files
+# Best web IDE like vim's dot file

-> This steps are for unix system if you are using in another environment use each plugin's site
+> This steps are for unix system if you want to use it in another environment use each plugin's site

 ## how to install?
   - clone the repo